Green-water navy: Iran

 Recently Iran has tried to expand its naval presence out of its own territorial waters by building new indigenous warships like Mowj-class frigates.
 Iran also participates in joint naval exercises with countries like Russia, China and India.
-The Iranian navy mostly operates in the Persian Gulf, Gulf of Oman, Indian Ocean, Red Sea and the Mediterranean and has a fleet of 7 frigates (3 under construction), 4 corvettes and 3 conventional submarines (2 under construction).
+The Iranian navy mostly operates in the Persian Gulf, Gulf of Oman, Indian Ocean, Red Sea, Caspian Sea, and the Mediterranean and has a fleet of 10 frigates (1 under construction), 17 corvettes and 35 conventional submarines (2 under construction).

+Additionally, Iran has a second navy branch, The IRGC-N. Naval branch of IRGC mostly operates land-based cruise missiles and speedboats each carrying a variety of weapons, from anti-ship missiles to torpedoes and even rockets.
+This is suitable for the mission this force has, protecting local waters in Persian Gulf, Gulf of Oman, and the Caspian Sea.
+Though this force expanded its arsenal by building missile corvettes and forward base ships, Like 4 Shahid Soleimani-class double hulled ships (1 under construction)to operate much further than Iranian local waters: